 Full disclosure.
 I like to travel off the beaten path and find the group experience of a cruise to be intimidating.
 But I warmed up to the idea as I began researching a trip to Halong Bay, a UNESCO World Heritage site north of Hanoi in Vietnam.
 Although it’s possible to book a one-day tour or a single overnight, the three-day, two-night cruise option was highly recommended by Vietnamese friends.
 After reading dozens of reviews, it became clear that Halong Bay was crowded with hundreds of boats.
 Neighboring Bai Tu Long Bay offered a more peaceful option within this amazing world heritage wonder.

 Indochina Junk operates virtually all of the tour boats in Bai Tu Long Bay.
-After sifting through a lot of offers from competing booking agencies, I put down a deposit with My Way Travel.
+After sifting through a lot of offers from competing booking agencies, I put down a deposit with My Way Travel for the Indochina Junk in Bai Tu Long Bay.
 Their representative, Steven, assured me via email that we’d have quiet cabins on a small boat, that we’d have food meeting our dietary preferences and that we’d be picked up at our hotel in Hanoi (other agencies required you to travel to a meeting point).
 He delivered.
 We made the four hour journey in a comfortable van equipped with speedy wifi, a bonus that enabled me to work out an airline problem with another leg of our Vietnam trip.

 The journey through scenic farm fields and small towns went quickly, with two stops.
 The first was a “disability” workshop, filled with workers bent over their handicrafts.
 A salesman encouraged tourists to buy the finished products, which seemed overpriced by Vietnamese standards.
 Most visitors simply took advantage of the tidy restrooms.
 The second stop was in a rice-growing village with a small restaurant and water puppet theater, apparently owned by the tour company.
 The multi-course meal was tasty and the show was charming, although nowhere near as elaborate as the famous water puppet venue in Hanoi.
 There was an extra charge for water, soft drinks or beer.